 Disparities in the juvenile justice system are a function of more far-reaching societal disparities extending to the socioecological environment minority youth uniquely face.
 This disparity in juvenile justice can only be comprehensively addressed if also addressed in other systems of care for youth and their community at large.
 The following policy toolkits, in conjunction with the full report, serves as a guiding tool to guide meaningful policy discussions on innovative interventions within the stakeholder’s jurisdiction and to foster collaborations across agencies to develop a robust continuum of care for youth in Utah.

-MEET THE committee
+MEET THE collaborative

 Alyssha Dairsow